Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Misbehavior in cITS

-We note that the attackers in this classification mostly correspond with a standard Dolev-Yao attacker model, except for certain insiders.
-Specifically, the case where legitimate users with certified key material transmit malicious information is not covered by this model.
-A related concern, also noted by~\cite{Raya2007-Securing}, is the potential for Sybil attacks, where an attacker may obtain multiple key-pairs to circumvent security mechanisms.
-Many authors assume limited capabilities for Sybil attacks, meaning the attacker has possession of a small set (usually 1-3) of valid pseudonyms for each vehicle she controls.
-This is an issue because for privacy reasons, each vehicle will have possession of multiple keys.
-We discuss the implications of different approaches to the trade-off between pseudonyms and security in a separate discussion in Section~\ref{sec:pseudonyms}.
-Finally we note that like many authors,~\cite{Raya2007-Securing} considers \acp{RSU} to be fully trusted.
+Most attackers in this classification are instances of the standard Dolev-Yao attacker model.
+However, the insider attackers that behave according to the protocol, but send false information are not covered in the attacker model.
+Similarly, as discussed by the authors~\cite{Raya2007-Securing}, Sybil attacks play a significant role.
+In those attacks, attackers obtain multiple identities (multiple certified key-pairs) to circumvent reputation mechanisms.
+Many authors of detection mechanisms implicitly or explicitly limit the potential for Sybil attacks, meaning the attacker has possession of a small set (usually 1-3) of valid pseudonyms for each vehicle they control.
+Because this is usually done through the \ac{PKI}, there is a potential impact on privacy, which many authors consider acceptable to guarantee safe operation of the \ac{cITS}.

+One concern is that many authors~\cite{Raya2007-Securing} consider \acp{RSU} to be fully trusted.
 We remark that although this may be the case for connections leading outward through the \acp{RSU}, full trust cannot be assumed for the devices themselves.
 As the name implies, \acp{RSU} are deployed on the side of the road, which makes them susceptible to physical attacks like sensor tampering and differential power analysis, just like regular vehicles.
-Finally, the authors note that denial of service attacks, where an attacker attacks the limited resources available to the network participants, may not be preventable.
-Since our goal is detection, we include these attacks, although we agree that we may not be able to mitigate them in any meaningful way.
+Because \acp{RSU} are potentially more authoritative, they are potentially valuable targets if too much trust is placed on them.